MotivatedBlueBoy/CME538-Big-Project/README.md

 **Notes:** When using the Youtube API, please refer to the guide below for additional resources for help.
 ## Usage
 After running each notebook, save the outputs in their respective folders.
-Ensure correct placement of files for seamless operation of the EDA pipeline.
+Ensure correct placement of files for seamless operation of the EDA and models.

 ## Dependencies
 - Python 3.8+